lpodl/Webcrawler/README.md

 ## License

 This Code is based on a [post](http://www.netinstructions.com/how-to-make-a-simple-web-Crawler-in-javascript-and-node-js/) from a user called Stephen.
 It is published under [ISC License](license.txt).
+Everything else is published under GNU LGPL.